To-Do-Now/To-Do-Now/index.md

 ---

-## STEP 5  Ask for help anytime in the To Do Now GPT
+## STEP 5  Ask for help anytime in the GPT

 ```
 Read quick-start guide